bberka/Modmail.NET/README.md

 Bot creates tickets and users message with the bot directly instead of sending message to mods

+# Warning
+This project is not ready for production needs more features and polishing.

+If you wish to use it be aware of potential errors

 # Features
 - Open tickets by sending a private message to bot